 If you’re thinking, this research is jumping the gun because legalization hasn’t occurred in my state (yet)— understanding these details before the market opens sets you lightyears ahead.
 The more organized and structured you can be ahead of time, the more success you’ll find in practice and be able to see the industry evolve in the ways you planned.

 Understanding the Full Scope: Cannabis Business Types

-In figuring out where to begin, it’s important to understand the full scope of marijuana-related establishments as approaches to licensing, planning and zoning, and taxation will differ accordingly.
+In figuring out where to begin, it’s important to understand the full scope of cannabis-related establishments as approaches to licensing, planning and zoning, and taxation will differ accordingly.